History of self-driving cars: 2012

-On 1 May 2012, a 22 km driving test was administered to a Google self-driving car by Nevada motor vehicle examiners in a test route in the city of Las Vegas, Nevada.
+On 1 May 2012, a 22 km driving test was administered to a Google self-driving car by the Nevada Department of Motor Vehicles in Las Vegas.
 The autonomous car passed the test but was not tested at roundabouts, no-signal railroad crossings, or school zones.

-Nevada passed a law in June 2011 concerning the operation of autonomous cars in Nevada, which went into effect on March 1, 2012.
+Nevada passed a law in June 2011 concerning the operation of autonomous cars in the state, which went into effect in 2012.

-A Toyota Prius modified with Google's experimental driverless technology was licensed by the Nevada Department of Motor Vehicles (DMV) in May 2012.
-This was the first license issued in the United States for a self-driven car.
-License plates issued in Nevada for testing autonomous cars have a red background and feature an infinity symbol (∞) on the left side because, according to the DMV Director, "...using the infinity symbol was the best way to represent the 'car of the future.
+A Toyota Prius modified with Google's experimental driverless technology was licensed by the Nevada Department of Motor Vehicles in the same year; this was the first license issued in the United States for a self-driven car.
+License plates issued in Nevada for testing autonomous cars have a red background and feature an infinity symbol (∞) on the left side because, according to the Director of the Department of Motor Vehicles, "using the infinity symbol was the best way to represent the 'car of the future.
 Nevada's test regulations required a person behind the wheel and one in the passenger's seat during tests.